HomeAbout cynaps*kreativPortfolioFrequently Asked QuestionsPlan your next projectRequest a QuoteContact Tim Hansford

 PNG is a newer alternative to the GIF format that stands for Portable Network Graphics.
 PNGs are not restricted to the 256 color limitation of GIF files, support better transparency options and have better compression.
 However, they do not support the multiple frames and simple animation offered by GIF files.

 EPS, short for Encapsulated Postscript, is the most popular format for print projects.
-It is very flexible and can "contain" different types of graphics, including fonts and graphics described by vector "point and curve information" as well as bitmapped continuous-tone graphics (also referred to as "raster images").
+It is very flexible and can "contain" different types of graphics, including fonts and graphics described by vectored "point and curve information" as well as bitmapped continuous-tone graphics (also referred to as "raster images").
 This format can be a little confusing for the inexperienced, but a knowledgeable designer can create, export, and utilize this format efficiently to produce the best results.
 Before PDFs became the "preferred standard" by print services and Adobe introduced InDesign that imports Photoshop files, EPS files were an integral part of most print design projects.
 They are still very important as print projects are developed prior to being "printed" to the PDF format.
 Though EPS files can be used on the Internet, they are not widely supported and it is recommended to use the other more-popular formats.

-TIFF or TIF, short for Tagged Image File Format is a popular format exclusively for bitmapped or raster images, and can save images in a variety of color modes including indexed, RGB, CMYK, and gray scale.
+TIFF or TIF, short for Tagged Image File Format is a popular format exclusively for bitmapped or raster images, and can save images in a variety of color modes including indexed, RGB, CMYK, and grayscale.
 TIFFs can also use LZW compression, a lossless compression scheme that significantly reduces larger files sizes.

 Photoshop files, of course created and produced by the Adobe Photoshop application, can contain bitmapped graphics and photos, fonts, and vectored graphics.
 A very powerful application, Adobe Photoshop's strongest features are extensive layering capabilities and layer effects such as drop shadows, bevel, glow, opacity, transparency, and masking features.
 It's also the standard for just about any photo editing work to clean up images, composite elements together from different photographs, adjust color, and resample images to the correct resolution for each type of project.
 In the hands of an experienced designer, Photoshop can be used to create "perfect" images and captivating graphics with more depth and impact.